killa1218/BiDAF-Keyword-Extraction/README.md

 python -m basic.cli --mode train --noload --len_opt --cluster
 ```
 You can still omit them, but training will be much slower.

-Note that during the training, the EM and F1 scores from the occasional evaluation are not the same with the score from official squad evaluation script.
-The printed scores are not official (our scoring scheme is a bit harsher).
-To obtain the official number, use the official evaluator (copied in `squad` folder, `squad/evaluate-v1.1.py`).
-For more information See 3.Test.

 ## 3. Test